rafalp/Misago-Docs/docs/settings/Core.md

 Path to function or callable used by Misago to generate slugs.
 Defaults to `misago.core.slugify.default`.
 Use this function if you want to customize slugs generation on your community.

-## `MISAGO_SOCIAL_AUTH_BACKENDS_NAMES`

-This setting allows you to override social auth backend name displayed in Misago interface to be more descriptive.
-For example, to rename "Facebook" to "Facebook Connect" and "Google Plus" to "Google+" at same time, add following code to your `settings.py`:

-    MISAGO_SOCIAL_AUTH_BACKENDS_NAMES = {
-        'facebook': "Facebook Connect",
-        'google-plus': "Google+",
-    }

-## `MISAGO_STOP_FORUM_SPAM_MIN_CONFIDENCE`

-Minimum confidence returned by [Stop Forum Spam](http://www.stopforumspam.com/) for Misago to reject new registration and block IP address for 1 day.

 ## `MISAGO_STYLE`

 This dict allows you override some CSS classes used by Misago in its style.
 For example, to specify custom CSS classess to use in Misago's navbar, you may add following to your `settings.py`: